lighttransport/tinyusdz/README.md

 * `TINYUSDZ_WITH_OPENSUBDIV` : Use OpenSubviv to tessellate subdivision surface.
   * `osd_DIR` to specify the path to OpenSubdiv repo(I recommend to use https://github.com/syoyo/OpenSubdiv-aarch64 )
 * `TINYUSDZ_WITH_AUDIO` : Support loading audio(mp3 and wav).
-* `TINYUSDZ_WITH_EXR` : Support loading EXR format HDR texture.
+* `TINYUSDZ_WITH_EXR` : Support loading EXR format HDR texture through TinyEXR.

 #### Build with OpenSubdiv

-Recommended way is to run `scripts/clone_osd.sh` to clone OpenSubdiv-aarch64 repo to `deps/OpenSudiv`, then run `scripts/bootstrap-cmake-linux-with-osd.sh` .
+Recommended way is to run `scripts/clone_osd.sh` to clone OpenSubdiv-aarch64 repo to `deps/OpenSudiv`, then run `scripts/bootstrap-cmake-linux-with-osd.sh`.

 ### Meson

-Meson build is provided for testing compilation.
+Meson build is provided for compile tests.

 ```
 $ meson builddir